pytorch/serve/docs/model_control_mode.md

 TorchServe now supports model control mode with two settings "none"(default) and "explicit"

-## Two ways to set Model Control to explicit
+## Two ways to set Model Control
-1. Add `--model-mode-explicit` to command line when running TorchServe.
+1. Add `--model-mode-explicit` to command line when running TorchServe to switch from none to explicit mode.
+Command line cannot be used to set mode to none, can only be used to set to explicit
-2. Add `model_control_mode=explicit` to config.properties file
+2. Add `model_control_mode=explicit` or `model_control_mode=none` to config.properties file

 Priority between cmd and config file follows the following [TorchServer standard](https://github.com/pytorch/serve/blob/c74a29e8144bc12b84196775076b0e8cf3c5a6fc/docs/configuration.md#advanced-configuration)
+* Example 1:
+  * Config file: `model_control_mode=none`

+    cmd line: `torchserve --start --ncs --model-store model_store --model-mode-explicit`

+    Result: Explicit mode enabled
+* Example 2:
+  * Config file: `model_control_mode=explicit`

+    cmd line: `torchserve --start --ncs --model-store model_store`

+    Result: Mode is explicit (no way to enable "none" through cmd)

 ## Model Control Mode Default
 At startup TorchServe loads only those models specified explicitly with the `--models` command-line option.
 After startup users will be unable to register or delete models in this mode.